 Any one of these should be enough to potentially dissuade customers from choosing AT&T insurance.

 Thankfully, AT&T customers can seek insurance and device protection elsewhere.
 Despite what AT&T leads consumers to believe, the customer is under no obligation to purchase insurance from their carrier or mobile network.
 Instead, they should shop around for a product that offers affordable, comprehensive protection with excellent customer service.

-Upsie is proud to be a disruptor in the traditional smartphone insurance and extended warranty market.
-By cutting out the middleman, Upsie saves customers more than two-thirds of the cost of all-important coverage.
+Upsie is proud to be a disruptor in the traditional smartphone insurance and extended warranty market by offering our affordable, reliable and transparent protection plans.
+By cutting out the middleman, Upsie saves customers on the cost of all-important coverage.

 - Comprehensive accidental damage protection